The Treasure of Turmeric

-If you are one of those people who still don't know what turmeric is, where it comes from, what its properties are and how to use it, stay tuned.
-Here we tell you everything you need to know to introduce turmeric into your diet.
+If you're one of those people who still don't know what turmeric is, where it comes from, what its properties are, and how to use it, stay tuned.
+Here we'll tell you everything you need to know to introduce turmeric into your diet.

 What is turmeric and what is it used for?

-Its scientific name is curcuma longa and is a tall plant that grows in Asia and Central America and from which the rhizome (root) is used.
+Its scientific name is Curcuma longa and is a tall plant that grows in Asia and Central America and from which the rhizome (root) is used.
 Most of it is processed to obtain Turmeric powder .
-This is probably what you have seen in every supermarket and grocery store.
+You've probably seen it in every supermarket and grocery store.

 It is a plant of great versatility and is used in different sectors such as medicine, cosmetics, gastronomy and industrial food processing.

-It is believed that its origins date back to between 610 BC and 320 BC.
-At this time it was used as a dye for wool thanks to its intense yellow color.
-Later it was adopted by Hindu cuisine as a dye. food coloring and flavoring .
-If you read the ingredients of curry you will see that turmeric is one of its main ingredients.
+Its origins are believed to date back to between 610 BC and 320 BC.
+At this time, it was used as a dye for wool due to its intense yellow color.
+Later, it was adopted by Indian cuisine as food coloring and flavoring .
+If you read the ingredients in curry, you'll see that turmeric is one of the main ingredients.

-Briefly summarized, Ayurvedic medicine is a type of holistic medicine (it has a comprehensive view of the body and mind) which has been used in India for more than 5,000 years.
+Briefly summarized, Ayurvedic medicine is a type of holistic medicine (it has an integral view of the body and mind) which has been used in India for more than 5,000 years.

 Does emphasis on good health and the prevention and treatment of disease through lifestyle practices (massage, meditation, yoga, change in diet ) as well as the use of herbal remedies.

 That being said, you might still be wondering why this plant is classified as a medicinal plant.
-The reason is because turmeric has all the properties necessary for our body to function perfectly and keep infectious diseases at bay.
+The reason is because turmeric has all the necessary properties for our body to function perfectly and keep infectious diseases at bay.
+On the other hand, there are other equally powerful spices such as ginger, maca, and spirulina.
+Discover them all in our defenses pack , a unique selection that combines the best of superfoods and spices to boost your well-being.

 Properties and benefits of Turmeric